scilus/tractometer_website/exampleSite/content/english/ismrm2015/home.md

 <sup>4</sup><a href="http://hardi.epfl.ch/" target="_blank">Signal Processing Lab (LTS5)</a>, Ecole Polytechnique Federale de Lausanne, Switzerland
 <sup>5</sup><a href="http://dig.drcmr.dk/" target="_blank">Diffusion Imaging Group</a>, <a href="http://www.drcmr.dk" target="_blank">Danish Research Centre for Magnetic Resonance (DRCMR)</a>, Denmark
 <sup>6</sup><a href="https://radiologie.unibas.ch/klinik/mitarbeitende/profil/profil/person/bram-stieltjes/" target="_blank">University Hospital Basel, Radiology & Nuclear Medicine Clinic</a>

+### News

+- (2022-09-08) An example of processed data has been added in the <a href="/ismrm2015/results">ISMRM 2015 tractography challenge results page</a>.
+A set of curated ground truth bundles has been added in the <a href="/ismrm2015/tractography_data">Tractography data page</a>, along with ROIs that can be used for segmentation during scoring (see the Tractometer's <a href="/tractometer/bundle_segmentation">Bundle segmentation page</a> for more explanation).
+The code to use them has been added to the <a href="/ismrm2015/tools">Tools page</a>.